fire78625/AI_packing/README.md

 ## Usage

-Extract souce code from the zip file 'ML_model.zip' first
+Extract souce code from the zip file 'ML_model.zip' first, and pull the other python file in source_code directory

 ### Training phase
 First, each original binary executable in training set needs to use tools (ex: IDA Pro) or commands (ex: xxd) to generate 2 category files: .asm file and .byte file